Tips to trips

 To 15 kms

-A picturesque mountain town is known by thanks to the production of cribs and organ.
+A picturesque mountain town is known by the production of cribs and organ.
 Not only their exposition we can see in the modern City museum.
 If you are interested in the system of the Czechoslovakian fortification which is extra fair in the surroundings you can see its history in the military museum.
 Under the ages of this museum there are held many interesting actions during the year.
 You can go directly from the town through the time alley to the significant baroque pilgrimage area on the God´s Mother Hill.

 In the town lying on the Tichá Orlice river and surrounded by with beautiful nature you can find some significant baroque monuments, for example the castle with park and the Saint Jan Nepomucký chapel, the plague post or the Saint Václav Church.
 In the museum of handicrafts you can see the largest exposition of the kind in Bohemia with 40 equipped workshops.
 After the view you can have a rest in the building of baroque granary where the cultural centre with the style restaurant and gallery grew up.